Meeting Target 12 to support children

 Learn more about Safe and Supported and the action plans.

-The National Commission for Aboriginal and Torres Strait Islander Children and Young People (the Commission) promotes the rights, interests, development, safety and wellbeing of Aboriginal and Torres Strait Islander children and young people.
+The National Commission for Aboriginal and Torres Strait Islander Children and Young People promotes the rights, interests, development, safety and wellbeing of Aboriginal and Torres Strait Islander children and young people.
 The Commission started as an executive agency on 13 January 2025.

 The National Commission Bill